 - Footwear: Rubber soled shoes with no or a very low heel are best to prevent slipping.
 Be certain that the shoes fit properly.
 Shoes that leave room for swelling feet may be loose, which can contribute to the risk of falling.

 - Alcohol: Limit the amount of alcohol consumed.
 Not only can alcohol interact with other medications taken, but alcohol itself has a disorienting effect on the individual.

 - Sleep: Getting the proper amount of sleep may reduce fatigue, increase alertness, and improve pain tolerance.

 Focus on the Individual Elderly Person

 A full assessment of each individual with respect to their risk factors for a fall will go a long way toward keeping them safe from a fall.
 Fall prevention within the elderly community can be enhanced by having a home healthcare aide present, either full-time or part-time, to ensure that your elderly loved one has someone nearby to assist them if they do experience a fall.

-David York Agency can help you elder-proof your home.
-For more information about David York Agency’s services and their qualified, compassionate caregivers, contact us at 718.376.7755.
-A free phone consultation can help you decide what services might be best to provide you and your loved one with the assistance they need.
+At David York Agency, we are committed to providing the personalized and dedicated care that people need as they age.
+For more information about David York Agency’s qualified, compassionate caregivers, contact us at 718.376.7755.
+A free consultation can help you decide what services might be best to provide you and your loved one with the assistance you need.